Mirzipan/Homm3_BG_Database/docs/astrologers_proclaim/index.md

 # Astrologers Proclaim

 All of the cards start with a prefix of 'Astrologers proclaim week of the'.
-In the interest of readibility, this prefix has been removed from the names in the following table.
+In the interest of readability, this prefix has been removed from the names in the following table.

 | Name | Effect | [Content](../content.md) |
 | :--- | :---: | :--- |